MLS Member Center

 A gray area can exist with respect to “first time violations” that are clearly not the result of ignorance or mistake but rather demonstrate flagrant disregard for the rules.
 While the educational aspect of enforcement cannot be disregarded, the fact that the rules exist to protect clients and customers, the public, and to ensure effective, efficient functioning of the MLS, must also be considered in determining commensurate discipline.

 Mitigating or extenuating circumstances should be considered in determining appropriate discipline.
 The fact that a respondent recognizes or acknowledges inappropriate conduct or took steps to remediate or minimize harm or injury, should be considered in determining appropriate discipline.

 Respondent’s records of earlier violations or, conversely, the fact that they have not violated the rules in the past, can be considered in determining appropriate discipline.
 Hearing panels cannot consider past violations in deciding whether the conduct currently complained of violates the rules.

 Crafting appropriate, meaningful discipline can challenge panels that have concluded the rules have been violated.
 This discussion is offered as guidance, rather than as a hard and fast template, to assist panels in meeting their responsibility in ensuring the rules’ viability and vitality through vigorous and evenhanded enforcement.

 SCRMLS has Rules and Regulations which include a Citation Policy.
-This document is easily accessed in the MLS Documents section in Paragon MLS.
+This document is easily accessed by SCRMLS members in the MLS Documents section in Paragon MLS.